Kuuasema/kuu-utils/README.md

 >*Recycles the array, setting its contents to default.
 The default is determined by type of T; it can be null, 0, false, etc...*

 Example usage of the ArrayPool<T>:
+*Note that this example is just minimal and you should not create a new ArrayPool everytime you need one.
+Instead have the class that needs these temporaty arrays create the pool (and make sure its destroyed eventually).*
 ```
 ArrayPool<Vector3> vectorsPool = new ArrayPool<Vector3>(8);
 Vector3[] tempVectors = vectorsPool.Get();